headintheclouddev/typings-suitescript-2.0/README.md

-# NetSuite Typings
+# SuiteScript 2.0 Typings

 ## Installation Instructions

+To install the typings into your TypeScript project, you will first need to make sure you have definitions for the Promise types.
+Install that with this command:

-`typings install --save github:headintheclouddev/netsuite-types` `typings install --save --global dt~es6-promise`
+`typings install --save --global dt~es6-promise`

+Now you're ready for the SuiteScript typings file.
+Install that with this command:

+`typings install --save github:headintheclouddev/netsuite-types`